I didn’t question Muskrat Falls cost estimates, former premier tells inquiry

 “Risk mitigation was a theme that moved through the whole discussion of the development of Muskrat Falls.”

-Former Nalcor CEO Ed Martin testified last week that he did not always document meetings with government officials and Nalcor board members in writing.
+Learmonth also asked Dunderdale whether she was concerned that former Nalcor CEO Ed Martin did not clearly present her with a report on risk of possible schedule overruns and associated costs.

-Early in Monday’s proceedings, Learmonth questioned Dunderdale on how readily her government accepted Nalcor’s information.
+Dunderdale said she couldn’t recall exactly which reports were discussed, saying she might have had a conversation about it and forgotten the details, and she did not agree with Learmonth’s suggestion Nalcor intentionally suppressed costs to get the project sanctioned.

-Dunderdale said that she trusted Nalcor to report to government accurately during the planning process, and said she would not have treated Nalcor’s reports any differently from reports coming from her finance department.
+Dunderdale said she would not have treated Nalcor’s reports any differently from reports coming from her finance department.

 She said Nalcor was created to undertake energy development work in the province, in areas where government lacked expertise — although the company has been criticized for appointing executives with oil and gas backgrounds and no prior experience in planning a hydro project.